cau-placc/pakcs/INSTALL.md

 2. If you have the executables `sicstus` (for SICStus-Prolog) or `swipl` (for SWI-Prolog) in your path, execute "`make`" which installs PAKCS.
-   The environment variables `SICSTUSDIR` or `SWIPROLOG` are automatically set to appropriate values.
-These values are also stored in the home directory in file `.pakcsinitrc` so that they are available for future installations of new versions of PAKCS.
+   The environment variables `SICSTUSPROLOG` or `SWIPROLOG` are automatically set to appropriate values.

-3. Otherwise, modify in the shell script "`pakcshome/pakcsinitrc`" the definition of the variables `SICSTUSDIR` or `SWIPROLOG` according to your local installation, or pass these values to `make`, e.g., by
+3. Otherwise, pass these values to `make`, e.g., by

-       make SICSTUSDIR=/opt/sicstus
+       make SICSTUSPROLOG=/opt/sicstus/bin/sicstus

    or